 The Nubian Museum in Aswan, located along the banks of the Nile, is a colorful cultural site, casting a comprehensive glance at Nubian history and heritage.
 It has an extensive collection of artifacts that includes old sculptures, pottery, and textiles, representing the varied and rich culture of Nubia.
 The exhibits depict the historical ties of the region to Egypt and demonstrate the unique customs and arts of the Nubian people.
 If you are in Aswan day tour, the Nubian Museum must be a stopover.
 The experience is truly fascinating and will give you a good understanding of Nubian culture, hence serving as a great complement to any itinerary visiting the wonders of Aswan.

-location of Nubian Museum:
+Location of the Nubian Museum:

 The Nubian Museum is located in Aswan, Egypt.
 More specifically, it is located on the Nile's western bank near the center of the city.
 Placed atop a hill, the museum provides a magnificent, endless view of the river and the desert lands around it.
 Its location is meaningful for another reason: The Nubian culture and history that it celebrates have undeniable connections to the land along the Nile, reaching to within southern Egypt and northern Sudan.
 About 2 kilometers (1.2 miles) away from the city center of Aswan, the museum can be reached with ease by anyone visiting the city.

-Why the Nubian Museum Is a Must-Visit in Aswan?
+Why the Nubian Museum Is a Must-Visit in Aswan

 Celebration of Culture and Nubian Heritage: